Frequently asked questions

 Is it possible to protect the trade name of a company with a trademark?
 How to proceed?

 The trade name can be protected by a trademark as a mark that will be used on products, advertising materials, or in relation to the services provided.
 An application for registration of a trademark must be submitted, along with the list of goods and services that shall be protected by this representation or wording.
-A business name is the name under which an entrepreneur performs legal acts in the course of his business and which also distinguishes him from other parties.
+A business name is the name under which an entrepreneur performs legal acts in the course of his business and which also distinguishes them from other parties.
 It is always associated with the designated entity (natural or legal person) and arises and ceases with it.
 The entry of a trade name in the Commercial Register does not fall within the competence of the Office.
 The function of a trade name is to distinguish different entrepreneurs, but the main function of a trademark is to distinguish goods or services originating from different entities, i.e. identify goods or services of one person in relation to goods or services of other parties in the eyes of the consumers.

 How do we classify goods and services which must be included in the application for registration of a trademark?